jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our civilization has fought many battles to liberate extras.
 The first was the fight against kings and their despotism.
 Then it was the fight against racism and sexism.
 At each stage, more people fought for the levers of power like books, telescopes, guns, and voting.
 Holding these tools let more people become full members of their community; what we now call player gods.

-Liberating people works because, just like in Nature, the more lifeforms play the game, the more adaptations we evolve to frontline problems.
+Liberating people works so well because, just like in Nature, the more lifeforms play the game, the more adaptations we evolve to frontline problems.

 Now, as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
 Despotism, racial prejudice, and gender oppression will always need to be kept at bay.
 But, Darth Blockbuster's ideology is, by far, Main Street's most significant problem today.